Vonage/video-express-plus-sample/README.md

 include a client-side SDK and server-side SDK that work together to let you easily enable multi-party multi-room video applications.

-The server-side SDK is defined in the `@vonage/server` Node package, and the client SDK is defined in the `@vonage/client` Node package.
+The server-side SDK is defined in the `@vonage/video-express-plus-server` npm package, and the client SDK is defined in the `@vonage/video-express-plus-client` npm package.
 You install the server-side SDK on your web server, and you load the client SDK in the web client page.

 The server SDK lets you add participants to your video application.
 The client SDK automatically builds the UI for hosts (who administer the video rooms)